InnerSourceCommons/managing-innersource-projects/introduction/introduction.md

-The lack of effective and transparent communication channels and documented procedures, might make harder any new employee on-boarding and to be engage with the company.
+The lack of effective and transparent communication channels and documented procedures, might make harder any new employee on-boarding and to be engaged with the company.

 On the other hand, recently created companies have been born taking advantage of the existing IT solutions to provide omnichannel services.